-This guest article is by Wildlife Artist Robert E Fuller showing some of his beautiful photography of the amphibians in his own pond.
+This guest article is by Wildlife Artist Robert E Fuller showing some of his beautiful photography of the frogs frog in his own pond.

 We moved to Fotherdale Farm in 1998 and one of the first things I did was build a pond.
 Now we have a very healthy frog and toad population – one time I counted over 80 individuals at the moment they were spawning.